 The best part of any Mexican dish is all that cheese.
 These easy queso fresco enchiladas are loaded with the good stuff and pair wonderfully with more of our best Mexican recipes.

 This simple herby pesto pairs with any of your favorite pasta shapes, though it’s best served with telephone cord-shaped busiate or other long-cut pasta.
 Use this pesto to create a satisfying pasta dish that's ready in under 30 minutes.

 If you’re looking for a great way to use your leftovers, these mashed potato quesadillas are everything you need.

 If you can’t find fresh veggies at your store, try this vegetarian three-bean chili.
 It is one of those delicious dinners that can be made almost entirely from canned food.

 Get the whole family together to make these mini naan pizzas, which you can customize to your liking.
 Top them with mushrooms, peppers, onions, olives or whatever veggie tickles your fancy.
 And once you master this simple recipe, try these other recipes for pizza night at home.

 A simple grilled cheese is one of those classic childhood dinners.
-This Caprese-inspired grilled cheese uses fresh tomato, mozzarella and basil to make this sandwich a little more adult, but it's still a lot of fun.
+This Caprese-inspired grilled cheese includes fresh tomato, mozzarella and basil to make this sandwich a little more adult, but it's still a lot of fun.

 This simple black bean soup tastes exactly like the one you can find at Panera Bread.
-If you want to get creative with it, top this dish with avocado, shredded cheese or pickled jalapeños.
+If you want to get creative with it, top this dish with avocado, sour cream, shredded cheese or pickled jalapeños.

 This rich ricotta ravioli in a butter and sage sauce rivals the kind of dishes you’ll find at America’s best Italian restaurants.
 Pair with some wine for a romantic dinner at home.